Silve1ra/trivia/README.md

 #### POST /categories/{id_category}/questions
 - General:
     - Search the questions of the given category if it exists.
-Returns the id of the fetched questions, success value, total questions, and question list based on current page number to update the frontend.
+Returns the success value, total questions, and question list.
 - `curl http://127.0.0.1:5000/categories/3/questions`
 ```
 {